albee/rattle-iros-2022/coordinator/README.md

 `/rattle/status` msgs which command other nodes.

-* A number of methods are defined in `primary_*.hpp` files for specific tests. e.g., see `primary_ooa_methods.hpp` for test commanding methods specific to on-orbit assembly tests.
+* A number of methods are defined in `primary_*.hpp` files for specific tests. e.g., see `primary_rattle_methods.hpp` for test commanding methods specific to on-orbit assembly tests.

-Replace `primary` with `secondary` above for a second Astrobee.
 The nodelet_plugins.xml file had to be defined for this nodelet.
 The coordinator::CoordinatorNodelet class had to be created, extending FreeFlyerNodelet.